emacs-mirror/emacs/mps/manual/source/topic/scanning.rst

     presents itself here. :c:func:`MPS_FIX2` takes a pointer to a location containing the reference (an argument of type ``mps_addr_t *``).
 It is tempting to take the address of the reference and cast it to this type.
-This is undefined by the C standard.
+The behaviour of such a cast is not defined by the C standard.
 See :ref:`topic-interface-pun`.

 Here's the Scheme scanner::